 - Radio and television broadcasting

 - Transportation and logistics

 If you’re involved in any federally regulated activity, the next step is to contact the federal agency that oversees the activity.
 Find out what the requirements are and then follow through so that you can conduct business legally.

-For example, if your business is involved with alcoholic beverages, you’d be regulated by the Alcohol and Tobacco Tax and Trade Bureau and the Local Alcohol Beverage Control Board.
+For example, if your new business is involved with alcoholic beverages, you’d be regulated by the Alcohol and Tobacco Tax and Trade Bureau and the Local Alcohol Beverage Control Board.
 That’s where you’d go for more information.